kaaproject/kaa/Administration-guide/System-installation/index.md

    * 64-bit OS

-   for single kaa-node
+   for single kaa-node service with all third party components (SQL, NoSQL, Zookeeper, etc.) deployed remotely

    * 256 Mb RAM

-   for kaa-node with all third party components
+   for kaa-node with all third party components deployed on the same node

    * 4 Gb RAM